-Sarah Salovaara is a filmmaker and editor from New York City, currently based in Los Angeles.
-Their work is largely preoccupied with the retooling of gender and genre tropes.
-The Future is Then, their mid-1990s tech industry satire about a Trinidadian travel agent and the three white men who try to upend her business, premiered at the 2019 Tribeca Film Festival and was released on November 18, 2019 via BRIC TV.
-In 2017, their series Let Me Die a Nun, starring Ana Fabrega and Hari Nef, was nominated for a Gotham Independent Film Award.
-Their feature-length script, Mariela al Revés, about a late-in-life lesbian who travels to Cuba for sex tourism, was selected for the 2019 IFP Project Forum.
-They have created branded work for companies like Kate Spade and Refinery29.
-They are an alumna of the 2018 New York Film Festival Artist Academy and a graduate of Johns Hopkins University.
+Cosmo Collins Salovaara is a filmmaker and editor from New York City, currently based in Los Angeles.
+His work is largely preoccupied with the retooling of gender and genre tropes.
+The Future is Then, his mid-1990s tech industry satire about a Trinidadian travel agent and the three white men who try to upend her business, premiered at the 2019 Tribeca Film Festival and was released on November 18, 2019 via BRIC TV.
+In 2017, his series Let Me Die a Nun, starring Ana Fabrega and Hari Nef, was nominated for a Gotham Independent Film Award.
+His feature-length script, Mariela al Revés, about a late-in-life lesbian who travels to Cuba for sex tourism, was selected for the 2019 IFP Project Forum.
+He has created branded work for companies like Kate Spade and Refinery29.
+He is an alumna of the 2018 New York Film Festival Artist Academy and a graduate of Johns Hopkins University.
 (Photo by Sessa Englund.)

 To watch a lesbian movie, TV show, digital morsel, while being lesbian (trans, non-binary, cis, or otherwise) sometimes implies a willingness to be sated by crumbs.
 Speaking for myself, we are so desperate for a reflection of our own experience, or at least something vaguely similar, that we are willing to tune into The L Word: Generation Q every week, even as its narratives appear to be fashioned from the liberal fantasia edition of Screenwriting for Dummies.
 A dutiful, completist lesbian is trained in the art of the hate watch.
 So when faced with an actually wonderful film about a lesbian experience, one that is made by someone who is both a lesbian and great director, I needed to watch it several times to begin to understand it.